oils-for-unix/oils/doc/parser-architecture.md

 Parser Architecture
 ===================

 This doc has rough notes on the architecture of the parser.

-[How to Parse Shell Like a Programming Language][parse-shell] (on the blog) covers some of the same material and is more polished.
+[How to Parse Shell Like a Programming Language][parse-shell] (2019 blog post) covers some of the same material.
+(As of 2024, it's still pretty accurate, although there have been minor changes.)

 <div id="toc">
 </div>

+## The Lossless Invariant

+The test suite [test/lossless.sh]($oils-src) invokes `osh --tool lossless-cat
+$file`.

+The `lossless-cat` tool does this:

+1. Parse the file
+1. Collect **all** tokens, from 0 to N
+1. Print the text of each token.

+Now, do the tokens "add up" to the original file?
+That's what we call the *lossless invariant*.

+It will be the foundation for tools that statically understand shell:

+- `--tool ysh-ify` - change style of `do done` &rarr; `{ }`, etc.
+- `--tool fmt` - fix indentation, maybe some line wrapping

+The sections on **re-parsing** explain some obstacles which we had to overcome.

 ## Lexing